rust-lang/rust/src/doc/tarpl/working-with-unsafe.md

 This program is now unsound, and yet *we only modified safe code*.
 This is the fundamental problem of safety: it's non-local.
-The soundness of our unsafe operations necessarily depends on the state established by "safe" operations.
+The soundness of our unsafe operations necessarily depends on the state established by otherwise "safe" operations.

-Although safety *is* modular (we *still* don't need to worry about about unrelated safety issues like uninitialized memory), it quickly contaminates the surrounding code.
+Safety is modular in the sense that opting into unsafety doesn't require you to consider arbitrary other kinds of badness.
+For instance, doing an unchecked index into a slice doesn't mean you suddenly need to worry about the slice being null or containing uninitialized memory.
+Nothing fundamentally changes.
+However safety *isn't* modular in the sense that programs are inherently stateful and your unsafe operations may depend on arbitrary other state.

 Trickier than that is when we get into actual statefulness.
 Consider a simple implementation of `Vec`: